Evaluating causal effects on time-to-event outcomes in an RCT in Oncology with treatment discontinuation: Introduction

 The following Section introduces the case study that motivated this work.
 Section \ref{sec3} presents our principal stratum strategy, recalling the potential outcomes approach and defining the principal strata and the respective principal causal estimands.
 Section \ref{sec4} sets the model and the inference in a fully Bayesian framework.
-Section \ref{sec5} shows how we perform the analyses under different scenarios via a simulation study and the results we obtain in each scenario using a single data set.
-The simulation study highlights the role of covariates in improving the precision of causal effects estimates; Section \ref{cov2} shows that the covariates can also be used to inform about the risk of AEs and characterise the PS.
+Section \ref{sec5} shows how we perform the analyses under different scenarios.
+A Monte Carlo simulation study highlights the role of covariates in improving the precision of causal effects estimates; Section \ref{cov2} shows how covariates can be leveraged to characterize the principal strata.
 The discussion follows.
 Some details of this work are discussed in the Supplementary Material available online.